BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.32 =

+* Reworking property fees to make them less confusing to users.
+This is NOT a breaking change.
+Data already loaded into sites will be preserved (but when you update it you'll need to use the new format)
+* Updating some verbiage around property fees
+* Adding capability to use published Google Docs .csv files

 = 0.31.3 =